The Hoh Rain Forest is on the western side of the Olympic National Park in Washington State, 45 minutes from Forks, and 2 hours from Port Angeles.

 - Hard Rain Cafe (25 minutes away): Camping and RV hook-ups, with a seasonal cafe.

-- Hoh Valley Cabins (25 minutes away): Contemporary cabins.
+- Hoh Valley Cabins (25 minutes away): Contemporary Hoh Valley Cabins.

 - Township of Forks (1 hour away): Lots of budget motels and comfort food restaurants.
-Stay in a beautiful cabin at either the Hoh Rain Forest Resort or Woodlands Inn.
+Stay in a beautiful cabin at the Woodlands Inn, or a room at the Forks Motel.

 - Kalaloch Beach Lodge (1 hour away): Oceanfront cabins, lodge rooms and campsites, with a lovely restaurant and general store.